 If you’ve been rear ended, you’re probably wondering if the driver that hit you is automatically at fault or who pays for accident expenses in a rear-end collision.
-These questions are valid and can be answered in a free consultation with a Bardstown personal injury lawyer from McCoy and Hiestand.
+These questions are valid and can be answered in a free consultation with a Bardstown car accident lawyer from McCoy and Hiestand.

-The aftermath of any auto collision can be stressful to manage or difficult to evaluate without the help of a Bardstown car accident lawyer who knows the ins and outs of personal injury law.
+The aftermath of any auto collision can be stressful to manage or difficult to evaluate without the help of a Bardstown personal injury lawyer who knows the ins and outs of personal injury law.
 Instead of facing the insurance company alone, allow our legal team to manage the details of your case while you focus on healing from your injuries.

 Who Is at Fault for a Rear-End Collision in Kentucky?